 The truck was cool, spacious, although the seats were a bit uncomfortable seeing we had to spend many hours sitting.
 Besides these small things we very were pleased with Nomad.

 Overland Safari Itinerary

-We started our voyage in Windhoek, a super calm city with a good vibe.
-Windhoek is a very clean city there aren’t many tall buildings, you see a few cars and few people on the roads.
+We started our voyage in Windhoek, a super relaxed city with a good vibe.
+Windhoek is the capital of Namibia, a very clean city where there aren’t many tall buildings, you see a few cars and few people on the roads.
 You can feel safe and stress-free.
 Surely, one of the quietest capital cities in Africa.

 We visited the Christ Church and the National Museum of Namibia that is free.
 Did some shopping (Angolan style).
 We ate in a very touristy restaurant, after all, we are tourists, Joe’s Beerhouse.
 This restaurant has a fantastic decoration and tasty food, mixture of African and German Cuisine, just like the rest of the country you can find a fusion of two so remote countries in different continents that sometimes it is weird.

 The next 8 days were spent in the adventure truck 🙂 The tour started in Windhoek, from there we traveled to Botswana.
 A 530 km (329 miles) drive through the Kalahari Desert, land of the Bushmen.
 The scenery is dry, sandy and full of small bushes, acacias and donkeys (yes donkeys!) on the roadside.
 We overnight in Ghanzi Trail Blazers, sleep in a San Bushman hut ( that was so cool), and had an opportunity to do a bush walk and at night see a San Bushmen tribal dance.